reidrac/dan64/docs/index.markdown

 possible to use the computer to write new programs that could be saved to be loaded and run at a later time.

-So basically: a 8-bit microcomputer.
+So basically: an 8-bit microcomputer.

 ## Target platform